coffeemug/ts-alias/README.md

 # TLDR

+`ts-alias` is a simple, typesafe alternative to REST/GraphQL for extremely rapid app prototyping.

-Adding API endpoints takes a lot more time than writing functions, which in turn makes programming modern apps slow and frustrating.
-This project includes a server and client libraries that make it dramatically easier to do client-server communication.
+Adding API endpoints takes a lot more time than writing functions, which in turn makes programming modern apps slow and frustrating. `ts-alias` includes client and server libraries that make it dramatically easier to do typesafe client-server communication.

 On the server: